NoCompromises/nocompromises.io/markdown/documentation-checklist.md

 As with the infrastructure, this centralized documentation is meant to be just a high-level overview.
 The details of each individual microservice would be within that project's repository.

 ### Action items

 - [ ] Identify any interactions between your projects/repositories.
 - [ ] Document a high level flowchart to visualize these interactions.
-[Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) is a handy way to do this, and is supported in Github.
+[Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) is a handy way to do this, and is supported natively in Github.

 ## Project documentation

-Each of your projects requires their own specific documentation as well.
-There will be some minor overlap with
+Each of your projects requires its own specific documentation as well.
+There will be some minor overlap with the high-level organizational documentation, but that's okay.
+Each set of documentation serves its own purpose.

+The project's `README` is a great place to put this documentation.
+Depending on the size and scope of your documentation, you may also choose to put some of it in the Github wiki.
+Even if you choose to use the wiki, make sure your project has a `README` with the most common pieces of documentation, and then include links to the wiki for the rest.

+**Project purpose**
+In a few sentences, explain the basic purpose of this repo.
+For example, you could describe what domain the site is hosted at, who uses the site, and its importance to the business.
+This should definitely be at the top of the `README`.

+**Project history**
+Things change over the life of a project, and it can be very useful to capture that information in the documentation.
+For example, if your project has an API, and there is both a v1 and v2 API, describe why that's the case.
+Who uses v1 versus v2?
+Are there plans to sunset v1 at a certain date?

+In addition to major version changes like this, there could be other historical details that would be useful to share.
+Did you switch billing providers?
+Did you change from a subscription model to a pay-per-use model?
+Is there some old functionality that is deprecated?
+One helpful thing to consider: if I were coming new into this project today, what sorts of things would be useful for me to know about the history of the project?
+Capture those in the documentation.

+**Technical documentation**

+- how to get your local dev environment up and running
+- important scripts/commands to know
+- docker explanation
+- how to run tests
+- tips for debugging (telescope, xdebug, logs)

+**Process documentation**

+- branching strategy
+- explain CI
+- how to deploy (manual steps, or CD)
+- common things to troubleshoot

+### Action items

+- [ ] Add a "Purpose" section to the README
+- [ ] Add a "History" section (either README or wiki)
+- [ ] Write up exact steps to get your project running locally on a new computer
+- [ ] Document any important scripts for common development tasks
+- [ ] Document how to run the various test suites (phpunit, javascript, etc)
+- [ ] Document common troubleshooting or debugging scenarios
+- [ ] Describe the typical workflow for working on a feature or bugfix
+- [ ] Document your CI system
+- [ ] Documment how to deploy into each of your environments